bmc/py-sqlshell/README.md

 Run `sqlshell -h` to see usage output.

-You'll pass `sqlshell` a SQLAlchemy-compatible database URL.
+You'll pass `sqlshell` a SQLAlchemy-compatible database URL or the name of a section in the [configuration file][#configuration].
 With databases other than SQLite3, you'll need to install supporting packages in order to connect to the database.
 See [Examples](#examples), below.